 Golfer’s elbow is caused by overusing the forearm muscles, especially when you grip, rotate your forearm, or bend your wrist.
 Repetitive or excessive movement leads to overload and swelling of the tendon.
 Apart from hitting a golf club, other activities that can cause Golfer’s elbow include:

-1. Playing tennis using the wrong technique or a too heavy or light racquet.
+• Playing tennis using the wrong technique or a racquet that is too heavy or too light.

-3. Repetitive and forceful forearm and wrist movements as a carpenter, plumber, or office worker.
+• Repetitive and forceful forearm and wrist movements are common for carpenters, plumbers, or office workers.

 What are the treatment options for medial epicondylitis?